Arch Linux: Installation

-The Arch Linux website supplies ISO images that can be run from CD or USB.
-After a user partitions and formats their drive, a simple command line script (pacstrap) is used to install the base system.
-The installation of additional packages which are not part of the base system (for example, desktop environments), can be done with either pacstrap, or Pacman after booting (or chrooting) into the new installation.
+The Arch Linux website supplies ISO images that may be burned to a CD or USB drive.
+Installation can be accomplished manually by following the instructions on the Arch Wiki, or automatically through the use of the included "archinstall" script.
+Another command line utility that comes bundled with the installation media, "pacstrap" may be used to install the base system.
+Installation of additional packages which are not part of the base system can be done with either pacstrap, Pacman after booting (or chrooting) into the new installation, or by specifying packages within the guided archinstall script.

 An alternative to using CD or USB images for installation is to use the static version of the package manager Pacman, from within another Linux-based operating system.
 The user can mount their newly formatted drive partition, and use pacstrap (or Pacman with the appropriate command-line switch) to install base and additional packages with the mountpoint of the destination device as the root for its operations.
 This method is useful when installing Arch Linux onto USB flash drives, or onto a temporarily mounted device which belongs to another system.

-Regardless of the selected installation type, further actions need to be taken before the new system is ready for use, most notably by installing a bootloader and configuring the new system with a system name, network connection, language settings, and graphical user interface.
+Depending on the selected installation type, further actions may need to be taken before the new system is ready for use.
+Notable configuration includes the installation of a bootloader, configuring the system with a hostname, network connection, language settings, and graphical user interface.

-Arch Linux does not schedule releases for specific dates but uses a "rolling release" system where new packages are provided throughout the day.
-Its package management allows users to easily keep systems updated.
+Arch Linux does not schedule releases for specific dates, nor does it provide traditional releases, but instead uses a rolling release model.
+Packages in the main repositories are updated often, with new updates being pushed far quicker when compared to long-term support (LTS) distributions.
+This style of package management allows systems to remain updated easily.

-Occasionally, manual interventions are required for certain updates, with instructions posted on the news section of the Arch Linux website.
+Occasionally, manual interventions are needed for certain updates, with instructions posted on the news section of the Arch Linux website.

-Guided automated install script

-An experimental guided installer named archinstall is included in all Arch ISO images released since 2021.
-It allows users to easily install and configure Arch Linux including drivers, disk partitioning, network configuration, accounts setup, and installation of desktop environments.

 Package management

-Arch Linux's only supported binary platform is x86_64.
-The Arch package repositories and User Repository (AUR) contains 58,000 binary and source packages, which comes close to Debian's 68,000 packages; however, the two distributions' approaches to packaging differ, making direct comparisons difficult.
-For example, six out of Arch's 58,000 packages comprise the software AbiWord, of which three in the user repository replace the canonical Abiword package with an alternative build type or version (such as sourcing from the latest commit to Abiword's source control repository), whereas Debian installs a single version of Abiword across seven packages.
-The Arch User Repository also contains a writerperfect package which installs several document format converters, while Debian provides each of the more than 20 converters in its own subpackage.